 - Don’t let your battery die: If you are listening through your car radio, be sure to turn your engine on periodically throughout the film to ensure that your battery doesn’t die.
 Playing the radio while the car is off can be a big drain.

-Zoom in on the map to see hotels available in the area where you’d like to stay.
+Zoom in on the map to see hotels and VRBO rentals available in the area where you’d like to stay.

 FAQs in Relation to Drive-In Movie Theaters in Michigan